ychnh/ychnh.github.io/md/journal.md

 	* I was looking at $|G:K|$ and the cosets $Kg = Khk$ and wishfully thought what if $Kkh$?
 	* Turns out it HK = KH!

-* I am really proud that I learned from my previous mistake.
+* I am really proud that I learned from my previous mistake. and was able to look for a different approach and not keep guess